-- 7.169 Consider and report to the Board on matters relating to the research, training, and community service activities at the general academic institutions. - 7.16(10) Consider and recommend to the Board the acceptance and execution of grants and contracts for research, training, and community service at the general academic institutions. - 7.16(11) Counsel with the Office of the Chancellor and recommend appropriate Board action with respect to any recommendations by the Executive Vice Chancellor for Academic Affairs related to the appointment, promotion, and dismissal of such System Administration Officers as report directly or indirectly to the Executive Vice Chancellor for Academic Affairs. - 7.16(12) Consider and make recommendations to the Buildings and Grounds Committee concerning capital improvement requests as related to the approved missions of the general academic institutions. - 7.17 Duties of the Health Affairs Committee. -- The Health Affairs Committee shall: - 7.171 Consider and report to the Board on matters concerned with substantive aspects of policies and programs related to the academic philosophy and objectives of the health-related institutions; with University relations; and with health-related academic planning, instruction, and research. - 7.172 Recommend to the Finance and Audit Committee on matters which commit the health-related institutions to operating expenditures in future years. - 7.173 Consider and recommend to the Finance and Audit Committee the annual operating budgets of the health-related institutions, including rates of compensation. - 7.174 Consider and recommend to the Finance and Audit Committee biennial submissions of appropriation requests to the Legislative Budget Board and to the governor as prepared by the Office of the Chancellor in accordance with Section 6 of Chapter II of Part Two of these Rules and Regulations. - 7.175 Counsel with the Office of the Chancellor and recommend to the Board approval of matters relating to student affairs, fees and housing in the healthrelated institutions. - 7.176 Counsel with the Office of the Chancellor and recommend to the Board the approval of the appointment, promotion, and dismissal of such institutional officers as may be appropriate in the health-related institutions.
+- 7.16(11)Counsel with the Office of the Chancellor and recommend appropriate Board action with respect to any recommendations by the Executive Vice Chancellor for Academic Affairs related to the appointment, promotion, and dismissal of such System Administration Officers as report directly or indirectly to the Executive Vice Chancellor for Academic Affairs. - 7.16(12)Consider and make recommendations to the Buildings and Grounds Committee concerning capital improvement requests as related to the approved missions of the general academic institutions. - 7.17 Duties of the Health Affairs Committee. -- The Health Affairs Committee shall: - 7.171 Consider and report to the Board on matters concerned with substantive aspects of policies and programs related to the academic philosophy and objectives of the health-related institutions; with University relations; and with health-related academic planning, instructions, and research. - 7.172 Recommend to the Finance and Audit Committee on matters which commit the health-related institutions to operating expenditures in future years. - 7.173 Consider and recommend to the Finance and Audit Committee the annual operating budgets of the health-related institutions, including rates of compensation. - 7.174 Consider and recommend to the Finance and Audit Committee biennial submissions of appropriation requests to the Legislative Budget Board and to the Governor as prepared by the Office of the Chancellor in accordance with